detectivel/gitlab_docker_mgmt/README.md

 ## 🛠 Remote sudo configuration

 The upgrader issues read-only commands such as `ls`, `cat`, `find`, and `test` via `sudo` to inspect Docker volumes.
-Configure passwordless sudo for these binaries on the remote host (we will use user: ubuntu):
+Configure passwordless sudo for these binaries on the remote host:

 ```bash
 sudo visudo -f /etc/sudoers.d/gitlab-upgrader